Professor Frink: Merchandising and legacy

 Frink has appeared in various merchandise related to The Simpsons, including issues of Simpsons Comics, the simulator ride "The Simpsons Ride" at Universal Studios Florida and Universal Studios Hollywood, and video games such as The Simpsons Wrestling, The Simpsons: Road Rage, The Simpsons: Hit & Run, and The Simpsons Game.
 He has also been turned into a Halloween-inspired action figure that was packaged with Kids Meals at Burger King in October and November 2002.
 In addition, Frink was featured on the cover of the October 16, 2000 issue of TV Guide.
+In 2015, Lego released a second series for their Simpsons Lego Minifigures theme.
+The second series features Frink.

 The professor has also affected real-life science.
 Frink, a computer programming language, was named after him.
 It is, according to creator of the language, "designed to make physical calculations simple, to help ensure that answers come out right, and to make a tool that's really useful in the real world.
 It tracks units of measure (feet, meters, kilograms, watts, etc.) through all calculations, allowing you to mix units of measure transparently, and helps you easily verify that your answers make sense."